 Prof. Profumo was the Dean of the Engineering Faculty at the Politecnico di Torino (2003-2005) and the Rector of the Politecnico di Torino (2005-2011).

-Prof. Profumo is the Chairman of IREN Group (July 2013 - today).
+Prof. Profumo was the Chairman of IREN Group from July 2013 to May 2016.

-Prof. Profumo is the Chairman of InWit Company (May 2015 - today).
+Prof. Profumo is the Chairman of InWit Company (since May 2015).

 His scientific fields of interest are power electronics conversion, high power devices, applications of new power devices, integrated electronic/electromechanical design, high response speed servo drives, new electrical machines structures, power conditioning systems for fuel cells applications, renewable energy, energy security, integration between energy and digital and energy efficiency.